richbibby/netbox-ansible-eda/README.md

 ```

 This fix handles cases where the OpenAPI paths include the full server URL prefix, which can cause issues with API endpoint matching.

+## Troubleshooting

+### Common Issues

+1. **Inventory Plugin Errors**
+   - Ensure your Netbox API token has the correct permissions
+   - Verify the API endpoint URL is correct
+   - Check if the Netbox inventory plugin fix has been applied

+2. **EDA Connection Issues**
+   - Verify the environment variables are set correctly
+   - Check the EDA logs for detailed error messages
+   - Ensure the Netbox API is accessible from your machine

+3. **Python Package Issues**
+   - Make sure you're in the virtual environment
+   - Try upgrading pip: `pip install --upgrade pip`
+   - Reinstall requirements: `pip install -r requirements.txt --force-reinstall`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request